Gus and Yiayia's: History

-In June 2024, Gus Kalaris died at the age of 92, months after the stand celebrated its 90th anniversary.
-Kalaris still owned Gus and YiaYia's at the time of his death.
+Gus Kalaris died in June 2024 at the age of 92, several months after the stand marked its 90th anniversary.
+He remained the owner of Gus and Yiayia's at the time of his death.
+Kalaris' son-in-law, Art Avlon, said in 2025 that the family plans to continue operating the stand.

 Menu

-The stand sells ice balls, peanuts, and popcorn.
-The ice balls are the main attraction.
-Originally, the ice blocks came from a manufacturer on Brighton Road, but now the cart imports them in from Ohio.
+The stand sells ice balls, peanuts, and popcorn, with ice balls as its signature item.
+The ice used for the stand's products originally came from a manufacturer on Brighton Road; later it was sourced from Ohio.